Barometric Pressure in Longyearbyen, Svalbard and Jan Mayen

 Get Alerts 🚨.
 Sign up to receive alerts when the barometric pressure changes significantly.

-The pressure in Longyearbyen, Svalbard and Jan Mayen is predicted to slowly drop over the next few hours, with an average pressure of 1016.6 hPa today, which is considered normal.
+The pressure in Longyearbyen, Svalbard and Jan Mayen is predicted to rise over the next few hours, with an average pressure of 1001.6 hPa today, which is lower than normal.

 Forecast